aelassas/aelassas/README.md

 My strength lies in the development of innovative solutions and the ability to adapt them to different industries looking to streamline or automate their work process or data management.

-I am passionate about learning new technologies and frameworks and applying them to solve complex and challenging problems.
-I am proficient in working with Node.js, React, React Native, TypeScript, C# and .NET among other languages and tools.
-My ultimate aim is to deliver high-quality software products that meet the requirements and expectations of our customers.

-##### WORKING ON
-* [ohmjet.com](https://ohmjet.com): OhmJet is community based electric vehicle charging ecosystem.
-The company was established in 2024 year in Western Balkans.
-OhmJet aims to make EV charging more affordable and scalable.
-The company was founded by programmers, engineers, fintech, and marketing professionals who could not imagine life without electric vehicles.
-OhmJet combines financial technology and electronic engineering under the one hood.
-* [bookcars.gr](https://bookcars.gr): A car rental aggregator in Greece.
-The website provides more than 50+ suppliers and 8000+ car deals.

 ##### PROJECTS
 * [Wexflow](https://github.com/aelassas/wexflow): .NET Workflow Engine and Automation Platform
 * [BookCars](https://github.com/aelassas/bookcars): Car Rental Platform with Mobile App